Order App and B2b eCommerce Application Adoption and Utilization

 Designing a B2b eCommerce application or order app isn’t cheap especially when it’s designed to enhance a sales rep ability to dive sales or give a customer the ability to place orders.
 Developers and Business Development professionals spend months and sometimes years perfecting the code and thinking of the end user experience enhancements in the lab.
 Most organizations don’t consider that when the app is finally completed the hard work begins.
 While working in business development at Apple I saw enterprise-wide software platforms launched over and over with great fanfare, only to find that usage dropped off dramatically several months later?
 In many cases, poorly planned application deployment caused a very useful app to be shelved or decommissioned due to low user adoption within a year of its announcement.

-So how do you motivate employees and customers to embrace and use newly implemented applications, such as a new order app, order entry enhancements, sales tracking CRM or wholesale applications?
+So how do you motivate employees and customers to embrace and use newly implemented applications, such as customer mobile ordering applications, order entry enhancements, tradeshow order entry, sales tracking CRM or wholesale applications?
 It’s not easy and the adoption and utilization strategy must be baked into the development and refinement of the app all along to deliver the promised results and drive quickly through the change management process.